-Time Dependence of Seven Elemental Fission Product Concentrations
+Time Dependence of Elemental Fission Product Concentrations

-Elemental fission product concentrations (moles) are calculated as a function of irradiation and decay time for the seven fission product elements (I, Cs, Te, Sr, Eu, Ag, and Pd).
-For this calculation, it is assumed that time (t=0) corresponds to the beginning of the last ATR power (cycle 145A) which is the last or final cycle of the thirteen ATR power cycles for the AGR-1 test.
+Elemental fission product concentrations (moles) are calculated as a function of irradiation and decay time.
+For the calculation, it is assumed that time (t=0) corresponds to the beginning of the last ATR power (cycle 145A) which is the last or final cycle of the thirteen ATR power cycles for the AGR-1 test.
 The decay time following the cycle 145A irradiation is assumed to extend out to one-year (365 days).